joelclermont/kendo-docs/getting-started/using-kendo-with/using-kendo-with-rails.md

 	gem 'kendoui-rails'

+> Much like Kendo UI depends on jQuery, kendoui-rails depends on the jquery-rails gem

-Now, return to your console and run `bundle install.` Check that wall of text that Bundler sends your way to confirm that kendoui-rails (v0.0.5 at the time of this post) has been properly installed.
+Now, return to your console and run `bundle install.` Check that wall of text that Bundler sends your way to confirm that kendoui-rails has been properly installed.

+### Installing Kendo UI Assets

-This step is where many JavaScript-enabling RubyGems would drop you off, leaving you to handle asset configuration on your own.
-Not our Gem, though!
-We said 'little manual effort,' and we meant it.
-The kendoui-rails Gem includes a custom install generator that will make sure you have all the JavaScript and CSS you need to get cracking with Kendo.
-Just type the following in your console:
+The kendoui-rails Gem includes a custom install generator that will make sure you have all the JavaScript and CSS you need to get going with Kendo.
+To use it, type the following in your console:

 	$ rails generate kendoui:install

-Now, depending on your Rails version and environment, one of two things will happen here.
-If you're using Rails 3.1 or later, and have the new asset pipeline features enabled--they are, by default--the Gem will add the appropriate references to your `app/assets/javascripts/application.js` and `app/assets/stylesheets/application.css` files:
+Depending on your Rails version and environment, one of two things will happen in this step:

+* If you're using Rails 3.1 or later, and have the new asset pipeline features enabled (they are, by default) the Gem will add the appropriate references to your `app/assets/javascripts/application.js` and `app/assets/stylesheets/application.css` files:

 		// app/assets/javascripts/application.js
 		//= require kendo/kendo.all.min

 		/* app/assets/stylesheets/application.css */
 		*= require kendo/kendo.common.min
 		*= require kendo/kendo.default.min

-If, on the other hand, you're using Rails 3.0 or previous, or have the asset pipeline disabled, the Gem will manually copy all the needed assets into your `public/` folder.
-From there, you can add the proper `<link>` and `<script>` references for Kendo, and you're off to the races!
+* If, on the other hand, you're using Rails 3.0 or previous, or have the asset pipeline disabled, the Gem will manually copy all the needed assets into the `public/` folder of your app.
+From there, you'll need to add the proper `<link>` and `<script>` references for Kendo UI.

-### But I want to use another theme!

-Ok, we have a switch for that.
-You no doubt noticed that the generator command used the 'default' theme upon installation. 'default' is, of course, the default, but you can use the '--theme' switch on the generator command to install another theme instead.
-Let's say I prefer BlueOpal:
+### Specifying an Alternate Theme

+Kendo UI ships with several out-of-the-box themes that you can use in your apps.
+In the example above, the default theme was installed into our app, but the Rails generator for the kendoui-rails gem provides a handy switch that you can use to specify another theme, if you wish.
+For instance, let's say I want my app to use the BlueOpal theme:

 	$ rails generate kendoui:install --theme=blueopal

-### Scaffold, Migrate, Add Kendo and Go!
+### Using Rails with Kendo UI

-Now that I've added Kendo UI into my rails app, I can do some quick scaffolding to see just how easy it is to use.
-I'll run the following in my terminal to generate a `shoe` model, including views and controller:
+Once the generator command completes, I have everything I need to start using Kendo UI in my Rails app.
+I'll start with some quick scaffolding and run the following in my terminal to generate a `shoe` model, including views and controller:

 	$ rails g scaffold shoe name price:decimal url replacement_mileage